 If you’re doubtful about your company’s ability to obtain approval for secured financing, or if you’ve already conceded to the failure of the business, you may still want to consider the following five reasons to apply for asset-based financing instead of entering into voluntary liquidation:

-After the voluntary liquidation sale, the appointed liquidator will be legally obligated to conduct an investigation into the affairs of the company and the actions of each individual director.
+After the voluntary liquidation sale, the appointed liquidator will be legally obligated to conduct an investigation into the affairs of the company and the actions of each individual director (it would be wise to consider having D&O insurance in place to protect your directors in this instance).
 Although the liquidator (a licensed insolvency practitioner) will be able to provide advice and help you prepare for the proceeding, there is still a possibility that evidence of wrongful or fraudulent trading may be found, in which case your liquidator will have no choice but to report such findings to the court.

 Furthermore, although there is a decreased risk of being convicted of wrongful/fraudulent trading during a voluntary liquidation, it is still a possibility that the directors could be held personally liable for company debts, particularly if they signed personal guarantees or took out loans after having knowledge that the business was insolvent with no prospect of recovery.